matbrady/img-placeholder-src/README.md

 ### src(imageData, [service], [options])

 Accepts an image data object containing at least a height and width.
-If the optional `unique` attribute is passed, the image src size will be increamented by the `unique` value.
+If the optional `unique` attribute is passed, the image src size will be incremented by the `unique` value.
 This should be the index within a list.
 This forces the image services to send a different image instead of sending the same image if a duplicate size is requested.
 For example, the output would look like:

 ```
 var data = [